-Round, white sores will appear on the inner lining of your child’s mouth, or on the surface of the gums or tongue.
 These sores can be painful, especially when your child eats salty or spicy foods.
-Sometimes, your child might even refuse food until the ulcers begin to heal.
+Sometimes your child might even refuse food until the ulcers begin to heal.

-If you think your child might have ulcers related to a mouth infection caused by either Candida albicans yeast (‘thrush’) or herpes simplexvirus (the ‘cold sore’ virus), you might want to see your family doctor.
+If you think your child might have ulcers related to a mouth infection, it’s a good idea to see your GP.

-You should seek urgent medical advice if your child develops severe mouth ulcers with symptoms of general illness such as the following:
+You should seek urgent medical advice if your child develops severe mouth ulcers with symptoms of general illness like:

 - weight loss

 - tummy pain

 - unexplained fevers

 This is because mouth ulcers can sometimes be caused by coeliac disease or inflammatory bowel disease.

 Simple mouth ulcers usually don’t need treatment and will clear up within a week.